wistia/wistia-labs/README.md

 Then you can access your lab at http://localhost:8000/mylabname/.

+### Using CoffeeScript

+Want to write your plugin in CoffeeScript?
+That's pretty cool.
+Just run this command and it will automatically recompile your `.coffee` to `.js` whenever you make changes.

+    coffee -bcw **/*.coffee

 ### Deploying Labs

 So, you think your new update is so special, huh?
 Actually it probably is, we